Let’s use Facebook Live to Promote your book!

 It’s kind of like speaking to a large audience at a convention or conference except you can do it from home any day of the week at a time that works best for you.

-If you want to grow your personal brand, you should be taking advantage of the big opportunities that come with broadcasting on Facebook live.
+If you want to grow your personal brand and get publicity for your book, you should be taking advantage of the big opportunities that come with broadcasting on Facebook live.

 How to Plan Your Facebook Live Presentation